vr-pan-junjun/vr-pan-junjun.github.io/content/authors/黄美佳/_index.md

 ---
 # Display name
-title: MeiJia Huang
+title: Meijia Huang 黄美佳
 # Full Name (for SEO)
-first_name: MeiJia
+first_name: Meijia
 last_name: Huang

 # Is this the primary user of the site?